-Here we are, already rolling into midsummer and it’s Peach season!
-Here in California’s Central Valley, if you don’t have your own Peach tree you are probably friends with a farmer or someone who does!
-If not, most cities have a Certified Farmers Market and lots of fruit stands that you can buy fresh local produce from.
-Peaches, like many fruit trees, are such abundant producers that you usually run out of ideas to use them all!
-Of course if you have a tree and have used all you can with some remaining, please find your local food pantry to donate to!
+We are already rolling into midsummer, and it’s Peach season!
+Here in California’s Central Valley, if you don’t have your own Peach tree, you are probably friends with a farmer or someone who does.
+If not, most cities have a Certified Farmers Market, and lots of fruit stands where you can buy fresh local produce.

 Here are some of the many ways you can preserve Peaches.
 If you need some tips on where to start, see my previous post here.

-Canning Peaches – You can “can” plain Peaches in halves or quarters and process in water bath.
-Click here for printable directions.
+Canning Peaches – You can “can” plain Peaches in halves or quarters and process them in a water bath.
 There are many renditions you can do too.
-From the Ball Blue Book you can make Honey Spiced Peaches.
+From the Ball Blue Book, you can make Honey Spiced Peaches.
 Here is a recipe for Vanilla Bean Peaches.
-Can your own Fruit Cocktail.
 You can also PICKLE Peaches too!
 See the Ball Blue Book or Pinterest for recipes.

-Peach Chutney – Like Peach Jam,the possibilities here are endless as well.
-Chutneys are typically thicker and chunky.
-Use these plain on toast, over cream cheese on roasted meats.
-I’m fond of savory chutneys for my meats like this one, Roasted Garlic Peach Chutney.
+Peach Chutney – Like Peach Jam, the possibilities here are endless as well.
+Chutneys are typically thicker and chunkier than jam.
+Use these plain on toast, or over cream cheese on roasted meats.
+I’m fond of savory chutneys for my meats like this: Roasted Garlic Peach Chutney.

 Frozen Peaches – Freeze peaches for preserving, cooking or using later.
 Make sure to peel, pit and cut or chop as desired.
 Just keep in mind that they will be mushy once thawed.
 This is a great way to save peaches for jams or jellies if you don’t have time when they are ripe.